Crimean Tatars: In the Crimean Khanate

-The main population of the Crimean khanate were Crimean Tatars, along with them in the Crimean khanate lived significant communities of Karaites, Italians, Armenians, Greeks, Circassians and Roma.
-In the early 16th century under the rule of the Crimean khans passed part of Nogays (Mangyts), who roamed outside the Crimean Peninsula, moving there during periods of drought and starvation.
+The main population of the Crimean Khanate were Crimean Tatars, along with them in the Crimean Khanate lived significant communities of Karaites, Italians, Armenians, Greeks, Circassians and Roma.
+In the early 16th century a part of Nogays (Mangyts), who roamed outside the Crimean Peninsula, moving there during periods of drought and starvation, passed under the rule of the Crimean khans.
 The majority of the population professed Islam of the Hanafi stream; part of the population – Orthodox, Monotheletism, Judaism; in the 16th century.
 There were small Catholic communities.
 The Crimean Tatar population of the Crimean Peninsula was partially exempt from taxes.
-The Greeks paid dzhyziya, the Italians were in a privileged position due to the partial tax relief made during the reign of Meñli Geray I. By the 18 century the population of the Crimean khanate was about 500 thousand people.
-The territory of the Crimean khanate was divided into Kinakanta (governorships), which consisted of Kadylyk, covering a number of settlements.
+The Greeks paid jizya, the Italians were in a privileged position due to the partial tax relief made during the reign of Meñli Geray I. By the 18th century the population of the Crimea (excluding continental territories of the Khanate) was about 500 thousand people.
+The territory of the Crimean Khanate was divided into qaymaqams (governorships), which consisted of qadılıqs, covering a number of settlements.